aarons/obsidian-simple-note-chat/README.md

 AI's second response.
 ```

-A horizontal rule was used because it makes it easy to see where each message starts and ends.
-But you can configure any text sequence to be used as the separator in the settings menu.

 The `<hr>` html tag was chosen because it is rarely used in markdown notes.
 The other horizontal rules (`---`, `___`, or `***`) also work just fine, but they are more likely to be part of an AI response, which the plugin would then parse incorrectly when attributing messages.

+### Changing the Model

+Typing `cm` on it's own line will open a model modification modal, making it easy to quickly switch which model you are chatting with.

-### Archiving a Chat (`gg`)
+### Finished with a Chat (`gg`)

-Type `gg` on it's own line at the end of a note, then press return.
+To archive, type `gg` on it's own line then press enter.

-The note will be moved to the archive directory.

-Optionally, an LLM can generate a short title for the archived note, based on its content.
+This phrase marks a chat as completed and optionally assigns a title, moving the note to an archive directory of your choice.

-### Creating a New Chat (`nn`)
+### Creating a New Chat Note (`nn`)

-Type `nn` to create a new note for chatting.
+Type `nn` to quickly create a new note for chatting.

-Sometimes it's nice to quickly start a brand new note with the title already set for a new chat.
-This command does just that, creating a new chat note with a default title of todays date and time.

-You can set the new note title behavior in settings.

-By default:

-- sets the title to the current year-month-day-hour-minute
-- does not archive the note you were previously on
-    - this can be enabled, in which case `nn` would archive the current note, then start a new one (like typing `gg` then `nn`)

-### Stopping a Response

-If the LLM response is not useful or going off track, you can stop it mid-stream by pressing the `Escape` key.

-### Customizing Phrases

-The command phrases (`cc`, `gg`, `nn`) and shortcut keys can be customized in the plugin settings.
+This provides a shortcut for adding a note to your chat or archive directory quickly.
+It has some default note title options as well (such as using today's date and time).

 ### Trivia

-`cc` stands for 'call chat'
+- `cc` stands for 'call chat'

-`cm` change model
+- `cm` change model

-`gg` stands for 'good game' and signifies the chat is over.
+- `gg` stands for 'good game' and signifies the chat is over.
 Other phrases considered were `ac` for archive chat, `ta` for thanks, or `aa` for aarchive

-`nn` new-note wooooo
+- `nn` new-note wooooo

 ## License

-This project is licensed under the **Affero General Public License (AGPL) v3.0 or later**.
-See the [contributing.md](contributing.md) file for more details.
+This project is licensed under the **Affero General Public License (AGPL) v3.0**

 ## Contributing